computermax11/verifiweather/README.md

 * Upload your project to github, and provide directions for setting up and executing your script.

 ---
-## Install ##
+## Install #
 The program can be installed using python setuptools.
-Use
 ```python setup.py install```

 ## Use ##